-The school will carry out a data audit.
-The school will record all third parties' compliance with the GDPR if those third parties process data for any school users.
+The school will carry out a data audit at the beginning of each school year.
+Within the audit the school will record all third parties' compliance with the GDPR if those third parties process data for any school users.
 Such confirmation will, from now on, be an essential part of any contract with third parties when the processing of school users' data is involved.
 The school will not share data, or have any data processed, by any third parties who do not confirm their compliance with GDPR requirements.
 Preferably companies that process school users' data will have certification to ISO27001.
 The audit will also check the security of physical and digital records and devices.